Kho Jabing: Execution

-At 3.30 pm on the Friday afternoon of 20 May 2016, more than 8 years after the murder of Cao Ruyin, and merely hours after the dismissal of his final appeal, 32-year-old Kho Jabing was hanged to death at Changi Prison.
+At 3.30 pm on the Friday afternoon of 20 May 2016, more than eight years after the murder of Cao Ruyin, and merely hours after the dismissal of his final appeal, 32-year-old Kho Jabing was hanged at Changi Prison.
 The execution was carried out an hour earlier than the scheduled timing of 4.30 pm.

 Before his death, Kho Jabing reportedly told his sister Jumai that he wanted her to celebrate her birthday, which fell on the same day he was hanged.
 "Don't worry about me," Kho told her.
 "You should celebrate your birthday and not think about me.
 When you blow out the candles, you have to think that I am by your side."
 Kho also left behind a birthday card to his sister before he died.

 On the same day of 20 May 2016, shortly after Kho was executed, the Singapore Police Force released a statement and confirmed Kho's execution.
 They stated that the 32-year-old Malaysian had been "accorded full due process under the law" and was represented by legal counsel through the legal process.

-It was reported that on the same day of Kho's execution, there was another death row inmate who was hanged at dawn.
-However, there is no confirmation of the executed prisoner's identity.
+It was reported that on the same day of Kho's execution, Wang Zhijian, the perpetrator of the Yishun triple murders, had been executed at dawn of the same day.